What Are the Top Sports for Team Building That Work for Every Fitness Level?

 Scheduling Only After Work Hours

 After-work sports events exclude parents, caregivers, and people with long commutes.
-If your sports event is always at 6:30pm on a Thursday, you're selecting for single people without kids who live near the office.
+If your sports event is always at 6:30pm on a Thursday, you're selecting for people without kids who live near the office.
 Alternate between lunch-hour events (casual cornhole) and after-work events (bowling, kickball) to maximize inclusion.

 After-work-only events reach an average of 45% of the team.
 Adding lunchtime options expands reach to 72% — a 60% increase in unique participants over a quarter.